jen20/go-event-sourcing-sample/README.md

 }
 ```

 In the example we can see that the `Born` event sets the Person property Age and Name and that the `AgedOneYear` adds one year to the Age property.
+This makes the state of the aggregate very flexible and it could change in the future if required.

 ## Aggregate Event